marrus-sh/marrus-sh/README.md

      +  **marrus-sh:**
         This username is essentially grandfathered on account of me having a ton of repositories and not wanting to break everything by changing it :P .

- +  **Pronouns:**

-     +  **she/her/her/hers/herself:**
-        When addressing me personally, acknowledging my contributions to the culture, etc.
-        “Firstname basis” pronouns.

-     +  **they/them/their/theirs/themself:**
-        When addressing me impersonally, i.e., formally.

-     +  **hyo/hie/hie/hine/hieself:**
-        If you’re *really adventurous* and want to rid yourself of the concept of gendered pronouns entirely.

  +  **Notable Work:**

      +  Helped to get [glitch-soc](https://github.com/glitch-soc/mastodon) off the ground.